Upper Big Branch Mine disaster: Memorial and memorial service

-On April 25, 2010 President Obama and Vice President Biden traveled to Beckley, West Virginia for a memorial service.
+On April 25, 2010 President Obama and Vice President Joe Biden traveled to Beckley, West Virginia for a memorial service.
 President Obama gave a eulogy and mentioned each one of the miners who died at Upper Branch.

-The Upper Big Branch Miners Memorial was built in Whitesville, West Virginia and features a 48 ft black granite monument with life-size silhouettes of 29 miners etched on the front.
+The Upper Big Branch Miners Memorial was built in Whitesville, West Virginia, and features a 48 ft black granite monument with life-size silhouettes of 29 miners etched on the front.

 The reverse side of the monument tells the "Story of Coal", a brief summary of the coal industry and its impact on West Virginia and the nation.
 Also etched on the back is a tribute to all coal miners who have suffered illness, injury or death as a result of working in the coal industry and a tribute to the makeshift gazebo memorial.
 The names of all 29 miners killed and the two survivors are listed as well.
 Dedicated in July 2012, the memorial also includes a bronze sculpture and plaque recognizing the local first responders and mine rescue teams from West Virginia and neighboring states that aided in recovery efforts.
 The bronze sculpture was created by West Virginia native Ross Straight.

 Beside the parking area is a gateway to the memorial.
 Three interpretive signs tell the story of the Upper Big Branch Disaster and serve as an introduction to the events of that day and following week.

 The memorial and plaza were designed by Rob Dinsmore of the Chapman Technical Group and built by Pray Construction.

 In January 2013, a web memorial was launched.

 In popular culture

 Steve Earle's song "It's About Blood" off of his 2020 album, Ghosts of West Virginia, memorializes the miners, naming each one.
 Most of the songs on the album were written for the off-Broadway play Coal Country about the Upper Big Branch mine explosion.
 Earle collaborated on the play written by Jessica Blank and Erik Jensen.
 The team drew on interviews with survivors and families of the miners.

 Singer-songwriter Ray Harris's song "West Virginia Coal Mine" is about the Upper Big Branch Mine Disaster.
 The song is written from the point of view of a miner.

 Hip-hop-bluegrass fusion group Gangstagrass recorded the song "Big Branch" with Portuguese-born artist Tomasia in their album Lightning on the Strings, Thunder on the Mic, released in 2010.

 In 2010 the West Virginia band 600 Lbs of Sin came out with the song 29 - A Dirge in D Minor about the Mine Disaster (lead vocals by 2010 band member Sierra Ferrell).

-In 2021, the album "He Walked On," by West Virginian Tim O'Brien, included a cover of "Five Miles In and One Mile Down," a tune by Dale Keys about the disaster.
+In 2021, the album He Walked On," by West Virginian Tim O'Brien, included a cover of "Five Miles In and One Mile Down," a tune by Dale Keys about the disaster.